rafidmorshedi/suss-website-redesign/pages/tojoin.md

 SUSS is a Sydney University student society, our members include students, professionals and experienced cavers.
 You do not need to be a student or affiliated with Sydney University to join the club.
 Membership is discounted for students.

+Important notes:
-Plese note: While you don't need to need to be a student or affiliated with Sydney University to join the club.
+- While you don't need to need to be a student or affiliated with Sydney University to join the club.
 All SUSS members (student and non-student) are required to hold a current University of Sydney Union (USU) Membership.
-USU membership is free for current University of Sydney students.
+- USU membership is free for current University of Sydney students.
 Cards for non-students are available for purchase online at the [USU Website](https://usu.edu.au/membership.aspx).
 Don't forget that your USU Membership entitles you to benefits such as cheap movie tickets, retail discounts and so on, see the website for details.
+- SUSS membership expires on March 31st each year
+- USU membership expires on December 31st each year

 ## How to become a member or renew your membership